 One gentleman made an interesting comment.
 “You know Brendan,” he said, “When it comes to the kids here, I don’t give them respect until they earn it.”

 At the time my first thought was, Wow!
-Sounds like a real joy to work with.
+Sounds like a real bundle of joy to work with.
 His attitude surprised me quite a bit, as you might imagine, as one of the first things we learn in dealing with people in a hospital or treatment setting is to treat them with dignity and respect.
 I knew in that moment that my work was cut out for me.
 This gentleman was a supervisor, and had been at the facility for a long, long time.
 It was apparent that he was very set in his ways.
 Regardless of the fact that my company had been brought to this organization by the State to help fix their crisis response, his attitude was clear that he didn’t think he had much to learn, and already had all the answers.
 As I quickly gauged the other faces in the room (about 25 or so), it was clear that most of the rest of them didn’t agree with his comment, though they were not free to speak up out of fear of retaliation from this supervisor.

 It made for an interesting next 30 minutes as I opened the conversation up and gently let him know I thought his attitude towards non dignity and non respect was not helpful, and likely led to the issues they currently had, and that we were called there to fix.
 Let’s just say, I wish I had that conversation recorded.
 Anyhow, this attitude within him had developed to this point for whatever reason.
 He had been in the industry a long time and maybe he was just burned out.
 I don’t know the reason, but he’d come to a point where he felt he didn’t have to show respect to anyone until that person had earned it.
 I wonder how many others feel that same way.
 Do you?